-D4 Yes No

-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering х
+D4 Yes No D4 Must a transfer applicant have a minimum number of Transfers with few hours may credits completed or else must apply as an entering be subject to freshman freshman? admission standards D4 If yes, what is the minimum number of credits and the unit of measure?

-freshman?

-D4 If yes, what is the minimum number of credits and the unit 12 credits

-of measure?